code-rag-bench/code-rag-bench.github.io/README.md

 # CodeRAG-Bench

-This is the repository that contains source code for the [CodeRAG-Bench](https://code-rag-bench.github.io).
+This is the repository that contains source code for the [CodeRAG-Bench](https://code-rag-bench.github.io) website.

 If you find CodeRAG-Bench useful for your work please cite:
 ```